 But just because Discover doesn’t offer charge cards it doesn’t mean you can’t use your Discover card like a charge card.
 In fact, it’s smart to do that.
 Paying off your balance in full every month saves you money on interest and it’s great for your credit.
 It’ll also allow you to build up some great rewards for free.
 If you’re going to use any Discover card like a charge card, the best is Discover it Cash Back.
 It offers 5% back on the first $1,500 you spend each quarter in rotating bonus categories (like gas, restaurants, groceries) and 1% cash back on anything else you buy.
 Plus, Discover will match all the rewards earned to date on your first account anniversary.
 And the card has a $0 annual fee.

-You can have two Discover credit cards at once as the primary accountholder.
-But to get your second Discover card, you must have had the first card open for at least one year.
-Your two Discover cards can be different or the same, such as two Discover it Cash Back cards.
-Some people might get two of the same card to get around quarterly spending limits for bonus categories (e.g. $1,500 spent on each card, rather than just one).
-But if you want two Discover cards, it’s probably best to have them cover different needs.
-For example, you could get Discover it Chrome for your everyday spending and Discover it Miles for travel purchases.… read full answer
+You can only have 2 Discover credit cards at the same time.
+To get your 2nd Discover card, you must have had the 1st card open for at least 1 year.
+Your 2 Discover cards can be different or the same, such as 2 Discover it Cash Back cards.
+Some people might get 2 of the same card to get around quarterly spending limits for bonus categories (e.g. $1,500 spent on each card, rather than just 1).
+If you want 2 Discover cards, it’s probably best to have them cover different needs.
+For example, you could get 1 Discover it Chrome card for your everyday spending and 1 Discover it Miles card for travel purchases.… read full answer

 Here are how many Discover cards you can have:

-As a primary cardholder: Up to two accounts.
-You must have the first card open for a year before getting a second.
+As a primary cardholder: Up to 2 accounts.
+You must have the 1st card open for a year before getting a second.

-Per account: You can get up to five cards for authorized users per account.
+Per account: You can get up to 5 cards for authorized users per account.

 As an authorized user: There’s no limit reported for how many Discover accounts you can be an authorized user on.

-Applying for a second Discover credit card account is the same as applying for your first.
+Applying for a 2nd Discover credit card account is the same as applying for your 1st.
 There will be a hard credit inquiry, and approval will depend on your annual income, expenses and credit history.
 You can use Discover’s pre-approval tool to find out which card you have a good chance of getting.